khanld/speechenhancement/README.md

 ## Description

 This is a demo for FullSubNet Speech Enhancement for Vietnamese ASR.
 The Speech Enhancement model was trained on 1k3 hours of speech data with dynamic mixing (mix-on-the-fly). </br>
-Here, we found an approach to remedy the problem of SE when adapting as front-end to ASR, which causes the degradation of ASR decoding performance on clean speech.
+Here, we found an approach to remedy the problem of SE when adapting as front-end to ASR (SE causes the degradation of ASR decoding performance on clean speech).
 The idea is simple but can work with any SE and ASR models.
 ![alt text](images/flow.jpg)